LoopKit/loopdocs/docs/loop-3/add-pump.md

 * Make sure it is charged and turned on
 * Make sure it is not still connected to a different phone or app

-Click this link to continue with a [Medtronic](#medtronic) pump.
+If you are adding a Medtronic pump, skip ahead in the docs to [Medtronic](#medtronic).

-## Omnipod Common
+## Omnipod Common 2

-After the detour for selecting a RileyLink for Omnipod, all other actions for Omnipod and Omnipod DASH are the same.
+After selecting a RileyLink for Omnipod, all other actions for Omnipod and Omnipod DASH are the same.
 Once a pod is paired, the Pump display will be the same, except the Omnipod screen has a section for the RileyLink Devices.

 For Omnipod (left) and Omnipod DASH (right), you should see `Pair Pod` screen.